allenjd3/adminlte-laravel/Readme.md

 # Super Simple AdminLTE package for quick AdminLTE backends.

 ## Installation

+requires Laravel >=5.4

 //This is where the install command for composer will go.